Calibrated Surrogate Losses for Adversarially Robust Classification: Introduction

 Our results demonstrate that adversarial robustness requires different surrogates than other notions of robustness.
-For example, symmetric losses such as the sigmoid and ramp losses are known to be robust to label noise~\citep{Ghosh:2015}, but they are not calibrated wrt the adversarial 0-1 loss.
+For example, symmetric losses such as the sigmoid and ramp losses are robust to label noise~\citep{Ghosh:2015}, but not calibrated wrt the adversarial 0-1 loss.
 Figure~\ref{fig:twonorm} illustrates the results of learning a linear classifier with respect a \emph{shifted} ramp loss, which is calibrated wrt the adversarial 0-1 loss, and a shifted hinge loss, which is not (these losses are discussed in detail later).
 While the hinge loss yields a classifier with smaller misclassification rate wrt the conventional 0-1 loss, this classifier is quite sensitive to small perturbations of the test instances.
 The classifier learned by the ramp loss, on the other hand, makes fewer errors when subjected to adversarial perturbations.

 The rest of this paper is organized as follows.
-In Section~\ref{sec:preliminary}, we formalize notation and the problem.
+Section~\ref{sec:preliminary} formalizes notation and the problem.
 Related work on robust learning and calibration analysis is reviewed in Section~\ref{sec:related}.
 Technical details of calibration analysis are reviewed in Section~\ref{sec:calibration}.
 Section~\ref{sec:convex-surrogate} describes the nonexistence of convex calibrated surrogate losses, while Section~\ref{sec:calibrated-surrogate} presents general calibration conditions for a certain class of nonconvex losses.
-The examples of convex and nonconvex losses are shown in Section~\ref{sec:examples}.
-In Section~\ref{sec:simulation}, we conduct simulations to illustrate the excess risk decay and compare benchmark performance for various surrogate losses, and conclusions are stated in Section~\ref{sec:conclusion}.
+Section~\ref{sec:examples} applies our theory to several convex and nonconvex losses for the calibrated nonconvex losses.
+Calibration analysis under low-noise conditions is shown in Section~\ref{sec:low-noise}.
+Section~\ref{sec:simulation} shows simulation results to verify that calibrated losses achieve target excess risk tending to zero under the robust 0-1 loss.
+Conclusions are stated in Section~\ref{sec:conclusion}.